If you are looking to buy a marine insurance policy, here are the steps that you need to take:

 - Choose the Marine Insurance Cover

 - Select your Broker or Insurance Company.
-A broker can provide you with multiple insurer options and also help to customise the available options to suit your needs and budget
+A broker can provide you with multiple insurer options and also help to customize the available options to suit your needs and budget

 - Fill the Marine Declaration Form